-Grady King (Leadership Team)
+Grady King (Executive Director)

 Grady has over 40 years of ministry in Churches of Christ.
 His ministry passion is summed up in a basic conviction: healthy leaders, healthy churches.
 He has served in a leadership role with HOPE Network since 2012.
 In 2016, he expanded his role to include serving as Director of Church Resources at OC.